-Who should attend the conference?
+Who should attend NYFLC?

 How can this conference help me on campus?

-What is included in the cost?
+What is included in the registration fee?

-- Two days of workshops, leadership trainings, and exposure to leaders and activists
+- Two days of workshops, panels, trainings, and general assemblies featuring feminist leaders and activists

-Are there scholarships available?
+Are scholarships available?

 When should I arrive at the conference?